India government panel rejects Boston Scientific plea on stent price caps

 "The operations, careers of employees, training and education on the latest techniques for better patient care, new innovations will all be effected in this environment," the company wrote in a March 6 letter to India's drug pricing regulator.

-In representations, which add up to nearly 200 pages and include court documents and clinical studies, the company had cited examples of court orders where judges set aside price fixation orders.
-It told the federal health ministry that it had the right to avail "other remedies" under Indian laws.

-$1 = 64.6710 Indian rupees Additional reporting by Zeba Siddiqui and Gaurav Dogra
+Additional reporting by Zeba Siddiqui and Gaurav Dogra; Editing by Paritosh Bansal and David Evans